Heenal15/Team-Penguin/README.md

 # Team Penguin Small Group project

-Deployment notes:
+## Deployment notes
 If cloning from the github repo, ensure you follow the 'Installation instructions' in order to run the project successfully.
-If you expereince any errors when logging in especailly after signing up please log out, you may use this link to do so [Log Out Link](https://guarded-scrubland-54800.herokuapp.com/log_out/)
+If you expereince any errors when logging in especailly after signing up please log out, you may use this link to do so at [Log Out](https://guarded-scrubland-54800.herokuapp.com/log_out/)

 ## Team members
 The members of the team are: